keu/docs/astro/airflow-api.md

 2. On the triggering Deployment, set the API key ID and API key secret from the target Deployment as `KEY_ID` and `KEY_SECRET` environment variables in the Cloud UI.
 Make `KEY_SECRET` secret.
 See [Set environment variables on Astro](environment-variables.md).

 3. In your DAG, write a task called `get-token` that uses your Deployment API key ID and secret to make a request to the Astronomer API that retrieves the access token that's required for authentication to the Airflow API.
 In another task called `trigger_external_dag`, use the access token to make a request to the `dagRuns` endpoint of the Airflow REST API.
 Make sure to replace `<target-deployment-url>` with your own value.

-Example:
+For example:

     ````python
     import requests